Navigating NEPA Changes: Congressional, Regulatory, and Supreme Court Revisions and Rulings

 • Unit 1: Brief background on recent changes made to the CEQ NEPA Implementing Regulations in the current and previous administrations as well as by Congress through the NEPA Statute amendments contained in the Fiscal Responsibility Act of 2023

-• Unit 2: Comprehensive overview of the key revisions to the CEQ NEPA Implementing Regulations made in CEQ’s Phase 2 rulemaking published on May 1, 2024
+• Unit 2: Comprehensive overview of the key revisions to the CEQ NEPA Implementing Regulations made in CEQ’s Phase 2 rulemaking effective on July 1, 2024 and recent and pending Supreme Court decisions affecting NEPA practice

 • Unit 3: Guidance and discussion on suggested approaches to successfully navigate these numerous changes to NEPA practice from both a NEPA practitioners and project proponent perspective.